gaione-cA/data-afex-spiders-traits-paper/README.md

 data/: Contains 6 CSV files with processed data for analysis.

-scripts/: Suplementar_pub.Rmd (RMarkdown script for statistical analysis).

-docs/: Supplementary_Information.pdf (Detailed methods and statistical reporting).
+scripts and docs/: Suplementar_pub.Rmd (RMarkdown script for statistical analysis) and Supplementary_Information.pdf (Detailed methods and statistical reporting).

 #---------------------------------#